pektin/jam/docs/jam/methods.rst

 Type Inference
 ==============

-For a argument, the type is determined by every action involving that argument.
+Method arguments may be defined without a type.
+In this case, the type is determined by every action involving that argument.
 From this it builds a "type expectation" that is used at compile time to check whether arguments are valid.

 For instance, if a method is defined as::